NYCPlanning/data-engineering/products/facilities/README.md

 - [ ] dot_ferryterminals
 - [ ] dot_mannedfacilities
 - [ ] dot_publicparking
-- [ ] dot_pedplazas
 - [ ] doe_universalprek (https://maps.nyc.gov/prek/data/pka/pka.csv)

 ## Last step

 - [ ] dcp_pops
 Source: Download from POPs app, available on DCP Commons.
 Be sure to only take the public version.
 *Be sure to do this source last, as the OpenData release of POPs needs to be in sync*

-## TODO

-- Ped Plazas can now be pulled from open data via data-library (https://data.cityofnewyork.us/Transportation/NYC-DOT-Pedestrian-Plazas/k5k6-6jex)